rafaelsouzaf/legacy-2003-ircmania.com.br/README.md

 - WebIRC
 - Live search in some IRC Networks
 - Live statistics about some IRC Networks
-- News (a lot)
-- Emoticons
-- Downloads
+- And a lot more.

 *** Remember, this website is old.
 In this time we didn't have frameworks like Bootstrap or Jquery!!!